Esharao/CyberBullying_Detection-usin-Machine-Learning/README.md

 # CyberBullying Detection using Machine Learning

 This project is a web-based application built with Flask that detects cyberbullying in user-submitted text using a machine learning model.
-Here’s an overview of each part, which can help you structure your README on GitHub:

 1. Application Structure
    Flask Application: The application is set up with Flask, a Python micro-framework, to create a web server and handle HTTP requests.